 How Danny Came to Faith: I grew up in Fort Smith, Arkansas.
 Although I had attended church, it wasn't until my senior year in high school, on a Young Life ski trip, that I made a decision to become a follower of Christ.
 While planning on becoming a full-time Young Life leader, I was encouraged to go to seminary.
 It was at seminary that I decided to work through the ministries of the local church to reach out to kids the way I had been reached through Young Life.

 Andy has been serving Charter Oak as the Associate Pastor of Youth and Music since December 2020.
 He is excited to lead and teach the youth program.
 He knows that middle school and high school students are at a very pivotal moment in their lives and desires that students grow in their faith by understanding the word of God deeply.
-Andy holds a B.A. in Christian Studies and Music from the College at Southeastern Baptist Theological Seminary.
+Andy holds a B.A. in Christian Studies and Music from the College at Southeastern Baptist Theological Seminary and is currently pursuing a M.A. in Biblical and Theological Studies at Western Seminary.

 He has been married to his wife, Elise, since 2016.
 They both grew up and met in Raleigh, NC.
 They have 2 mutts named Tyndale (they call him Dale) and Holly.
 He enjoys watching soccer matches and playing video games.
 He loves reading and talking about pretty much any topic.
 He has an interest in history, especially American and Church history.
 He also enjoys most kinds of food.